-1. File an application for admission and a \$30 (US) application fee.
+Or by mail: File an application for admission and a \$30 (US) application fee.
 The nonrefundable application fee is required of all new applicants and is payable when applying for admission.
 Mail the application and fee to:

 Office of Admission Mitchell College 437 Pequot Avenue New London CT 06320